spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1

-While it is still readable, it consists of nearly 2000 lines of of information representing the actual configurations for each of the environment's packages.
+While it is still readable, it consists of over 1300 lines of information representing the actual configurations for each of the environment's packages.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Reproducing an environment